opendistro-for-elasticsearch/sql/docs/dev/Pagination.md

 - The default value is **1000**.
 - The minimum value is **1**.
 - The effective max value is controlled by `index.max_result_window` setting.
-Increase the fetch_size above this will give a 500 error from teh backend.
+Increase the fetch_size above this will give a 500 error from Elasticsearch.
 - This setting is node scope.
 - This setting can be updated dynamically.
 - This can be `persistent` and `transient`.